dillionmegida/dillionmegida.com/data/articles/107. staged-changes-in-git/index.md

 Moving on to the next step, taking a snapshot.
 Taking a snapshot means committing your changes.

-You take snapshots using the `git command` command.
+You take snapshots using the `git commit` command.
 Here's one way to use it:

 ```bash
 git commit -m "a message here"